xonixx/xonixx.github.io/gc_less_java.md

 ![Memory leak detection demo](gc_less_java4.png)

-I implemented a [base test class](https://github.com/xonixx/gc_less/blob/3615ee7a490cc353ff7eb7c5a12221a94ed49ebb/src/test/java/gc_less/MemoryTrackingBase.java) such that test that extend it can automatically ensure the absence of memory leaks.
+I implemented a [base test class](https://github.com/xonixx/gc_less/blob/3615ee7a490cc353ff7eb7c5a12221a94ed49ebb/src/test/java/gc_less/MemoryTrackingBase.java) such that test that extends it can automatically ensure the absence of memory leaks.

 ### Visual demonstration